 When on-ramp signals were temporarily deactivated on several Minneapolis-St. Paul freeways in response to a Minnesota legislative mandate, an independent study found that when on-ramp signals were deactivated:

 - Crashes increased 26%, with a variation of 8% to 200% increase depending on crash type

 - Volume served by the freeway reduced 9%

 In other words — all of the above delay, reliability, and safety measures were worse without on-ramp signals in place.

 Recent successes of RTA and partners

-- Four 540 westbound ramps identified for on-ramp signals with construction expected late 2016
+- Four 540 westbound ramps identified for on-ramp signals with activation expected by fall 2017

 - NC General Assembly passed legislation authorizing on-ramp signals (“ramp meters”) in July 2014.

 - NCDOT study of potential locations in Triangle region for on-ramp signals completed in 2014.

 - The I-40 Regional Partnership, coordinated by RTA, provided information from on-ramp signal experts at the June 2012 meeting.